rockeet/nark-fsa-intro/README.md

 nark-fsa-intro
 ==============

-This project is just the introduction of `nark-fsa`.
+This project is just the introduction of `nark-fsa`, `nark-fsa` is private on github.

-`nark-fsa` is a Finite State Automata library, it is private on github, it provides:
+`nark-fsa` is a Finite State Automata library which implemented:
 * [High compression dictionary with hierachical keys](#adfa)
 * [DAWG(Directed Acyclic Word Graph)](#dawg)
 * [Multiple Regular Expression matching](#regex)